 Soundbars can be a decent option when you don’t have the room for a full home theater setup.
 You also don’t have to spend thousands to get a good performing product that'll do a better job than most TV speakers.
 Whether you need a full Atmos setup or a good 2.1 system, there’s a lot of options available at a decent price point.

-We’ve tested nearly 30 soundbars and below are our recommendations for the best soundbars under $500 in 2020.
-See also our recommendations for the best soundbars, the best Dolby Atmos soundbars if you watch a lot of movies, and the best budget soundbars if you’re on an even tighter budget.
+We’ve tested nearly 40 soundbars so far.
+Below, you'll find our recommendations for the best soundbars under $500 to buy.
+See also our recommendations for the overall best soundbars, the best Dolby Atmos soundbars if you watch a lot of movies, and the best budget soundbars if you’re on an even tighter budget.

 The best soundbar under $500 that we’ve tested to date is the Vizio SB36512-F6.
 Thanks to its 5.1.2 Atmos compatible setup and good price-to-performance ratio, you'll be able to get a fully immersive listening experience for an affordable price.

 Consisting of a soundbar, a wireless subwoofer, and two rear satellites with upwards-firing speakers, you'll get a well-balanced and neutral sound reproduction.
 The dedicated subwoofer can produce a good amount of extra thump and rumble, making it suitable for streaming EDM or other bass-heavy music via Bluetooth.
 If you prefer, you can also use the aux cord, making it easy to play music from your phone or MP3 player.

 Unfortunately, you're limited in placing this setup as the rear satellite speakers need to still be plugged into the wireless subwoofer.
 The side-firing speakers also don't really widen the soundstage.
 Despite not looking and feeling as premium as other 5.1 setups that we've tested, its low price point doesn't give it a cheap feel.
 This soundbar is a great, wallet-friendly choice with tons of features.